IHE/ITI.PCF/input/pagecontent/volume-1.md

-Supports patient privacy consents on FHIR in a Health Information Exchange scope using the FHIR Consent Resource.

 The **Privacy Consent on FHIR (PCF)** builds upon a basic Identity and Authorization model of [Internet User Authorization (IUA)](https://profiles.ihe.net/ITI/IUA/index.html) to provide consent based access control.
 The Privacy Consent on FHIR is thus focused only on Access Control decisions regarding the parameters of the data subject (patient) privacy consent.
 The Privacy Consent on FHIR leverages these basic Identity and Authorization decisions as context setting for the authorization decision and enforcement.
-For example a user that would never be allowed access, would have been denied access at the IUA level, but the identity properties provided by the IUA are input to the privacy authorization decision that is the focus of PCF.
+For example a user that would never be allowed access would be been denied access at the IUA level without invoking PCF, where as an authorized request then must be mediated by the PCF authorization server.

 This is to say that PCF does not define: